SucreSalaire/T-MobOp_werewolf/README.md

 ## Goal of the game
 Goal for those who are werewolf is to eat each villagers in the village until they're all dead.

 Goal for those who are friendly with the village is to survive and find all the werewolf in the village.

 ## Roles in the game

+- **Villagers**      : Sleep during the night

+- **Witch**          : Got 2 potion, one to kill someone and one to save a life, both can only be used during the night

+- **Fortune teller** : Can see the role of the specified villager.
+Can be used only once per night

+- **Major**          : During the vote he's the one who'll decide who die in the case of a tie

+- **Werewolf**       : Can vote to kill someone during the night

+- **ThirdRole**      : To define

 ## How to play ?
 Download the apk by clicking this link : *lien vers l'apk*